austin665/alan-watts-tribute/README.md

-# alan-watts-tribute
+# Tribute to Alan Watts

 This is a simple page created as part of the Free Code Challenge tasks.

-For a live demo, <a link="http://codepen.io/austin665/full/rebKgy/"> click here.</a>
+For a live demo, [click here](http://codepen.io/austin665/full/rebKgy/).